soundofjw/wtfez/README.md

 2012's Fez is great.

-It is my strong belief that the game contains a series of cryptographic and computer science problems that will yield either A) a correction solution to the monolith or B) a friendly easter-egg.
+It is my knowledge that the game contains a series of cryptographic and computer science problems that will yield a correction solution to the monolith.

 To demonstrate this, I create scripts which process data I extract from Fez.
 For example, [crypt.py](crypt/crypt.py) converts the open + closed door patterns of the crypt into 7 ascii characters.